usepolvo/usepolvo-docs/src/guide/core-concepts/async-operations.md

 - Handle high concurrency efficiently
 - Improve overall application performance

-## How It Works in usepolvo
+## How It Works in polvo

-All API operations in usepolvo are designed to be used asynchronously.
-This means you'll be using `async/await` syntax when working with usepolvo.
+All API operations in polvo are designed to be used asynchronously.
+This means you'll be using `async/await` syntax when working with polvo.

 ## Example

-Here's a simple example of how asynchronous operations work in usepolvo:
+Here's a simple example of how asynchronous operations work in polvo:

 ```python
 import asyncio